w5xd/NyeVikingPowerMonitor/README.md

 Don't know about the Nye Viking Power Monitor?
 Here is a demonstration videoed by N8RWS:<br/> http://www.youtube.com/watch?v=muCM9BKhpKA

+# Battery Power
+The function of the 4 cell Ni-Cd battery in the original unit can be restored.
+The Arduino PRO must be used instead of the UNO described in <a href='http://github.com/w5xd/NyeVikingPowerMonitor/tree/VERSION001'>the older release at VERSION001</a>.
+Even with its power LED left intact, the PRO draws only about 1.3mA when the sleep code in this version engages.
+Removing the power LED reduces this to 750uA.
+With 700mA-hour NiCd cells, the predicted battery lifetime even with that LED continuously on is about 2 weeks.
+Using the meter, of course, reduces that.
+In one test involving no actually RF measurement, but pressing the back panel ALO button once per day to see if it would respond, it failed to respond on day 14.
+This was with the power LED removed.

 <h2>Files</h2>
 NyeVikingBrain1.png is the circuit diagram of the replacement.